 - i.
 Healthy Communities Initiative: Improve community health in target neighborhoods through community organizing and resource alignment.
 Helps neighbors help neighbors by assisting with identifying and prioritizing need and facilitation of strategic partnerships to build community capacity for sustained health and quality of life gains.
 Serves residents of Richmond's East End and applies principles to regional efforts. - ii.
 Faith Community Health Ministry: Mobilizes and equips faith community nurses, other allied health professionals and lay health ministers.
-Serves individuals and communities interested in promoting health and wellness for the whole person within their respective faith community within Central Virginia. - iii.
+Serves individuals and communities interested in promoting health and wellness for the whole person within their respective faith community in Central Virginia. - iii.
 Community Nutrition Services: Improves community health, particularly in vulnerable communities, through nutrition counseling, healthy eating classes, and advocacy for food access.
 Serves communities within a 60-mile radius of the City of Richmond. - iv.
-Healthy Beginnings: Reduce infant mortality in the City of Richmond's East End (zip 23223) through education, resources, and better access to prenatal care.
+Healthy Beginnings: Reduce infant mortality in the City of Richmond's East End (Zip 23223) through education, resources, and better access to prenatal care.
 Serves new, expectant mothers, and pre-conceptual women in the East End. - v.
 Love and Learn: Strengthen families within the community by providing free or discounted classes to assist individuals and families in gaining vital parenting skills.
-Serves new and expectant parents in a 60-mile radius of the City of Richmond including Tappahannock and Kilmarnock.
-Some services have associated fees, though inability to pay does not exclude anyone. - vi.
+Serves new and expectant parents in a 60-mile radius of City of Richmond including Tappahannock and Kilmarnock.
+Some services have associated fees, though inability to does not exclude anyone. - vi.
 Movin' Mania: An awareness campaign, highlighting childhood obesity and connecting families to nutrition education and physical activity resources within Bon Secours and the community.
 Serves families in Central Virginia and beyond.

 - vii.
 Heart Aware: Focuses on prevention and early detection of heart disease by providing health lectures health screenings, healthy cooking and physical activity demonstrations.
 Primarily serves adults over 30 years of age in Central Virginia. - viii.
-Senior Outreach: Enhance health and well-being of seniors through community outreach, advocacy and support.
-The program provides information, educational opportunities, activities and linkages with community resources to maintain optimal health, well-being and independence.
-Serves senior within a 60-mile radius of the City of Richmond. - ix.
-Bon Secours Richmond Safe Landings: Volunteers provide non-clinical assistance and home support to vulnerable populations.
+Senior Outreach: Enhance health and wellbeing of seniors through community outreach, advocacy and support.
+The program provides information, educational opportunities, activities and linkages with community resources to maintain optimal health, wellbeing and independence.
+Serves seniors within a 60-mile radius of the City of Richmond.